maxuver/about_me/README.md

-👋 Hi, i work in Sberbank as DevOps Engineer
+👋 Hi, i'm DevOps Engineer
 ✨ I worked with XML, groovy, Inventory plugin to create head Jenkins job with user's choise of IBM WebSphere's hosts to execute Jython scripts.
 Currently I work in Java development on application project.
 📫 You can write me on Telegram @uverpool